Knowledge base

 To change the phone number associated with your Infomaniak account:

-1. Click here to access the management of security information on the Infomaniak Manager.
+1. Click here to access the security information management on the Infomaniak Manager.

 2. Click on Modify in the Recovery Phone box: